pyaesone17/lapse/README.md

 Moreover it can notify you via Slack channel and Email alert.
 And moreover it can notify you via all of the channels from http://laravel-notification-channels.com/.

 Lapse behind the scence depend on https://laravel.com/docs/5.6/notifications.
+It means theoretically Lapses can notify your error via over 30 ways including **Slack, Email, Nexmo, Trello, Telegram, Facebook, Discord, Pusher, Twillo, Twitte**.
+But I haven't test agaisnt all of the channels, If you find a bug, please submit an issue.
-So if you want to know more, please kindly check the link.
+If you want to know more, please kindly check the link.

 For old version please see documentation at https://github.com/pyaesone17/lapse/tree/v1